diodechain/website/_posts/2024-06-10-open-approach-to-ztna.md

 In the rapidly evolving landscape of cybersecurity, the Zero Trust Network Architecture (ZTNA) has emerged as a pivotal strategy for securing modern networks.

-However, this [$7B industry](https://www.kuppingercole.com/research/lc80826/zero-trust-network-access) remains [costly to depoy](https://www.watchguard.com/wgrd-news/blog/high-costs-are-main-challenge-adopting-zero-trust), [inaccessible to the majority of organizations](https://techaisle.com/blog/552-zero-trust-adoption-in-the-smb-and-midmarket-drivers-challenges-and-partner-ecosystem), and suffers from a [lack of ecosystem vibrancy](https://www.forbes.com/sites/natanlinder/2023/11/29/open-technology-ecosystems-are-the-future-of-manufacturing/).
+However, solutions in this [$7B industry](https://www.kuppingercole.com/research/lc80826/zero-trust-network-access) remain [costly to depoy](https://www.watchguard.com/wgrd-news/blog/high-costs-are-main-challenge-adopting-zero-trust), [inaccessible to the majority of organizations](https://techaisle.com/blog/552-zero-trust-adoption-in-the-smb-and-midmarket-drivers-challenges-and-partner-ecosystem), and suffer from a [lack of ecosystem vibrancy](https://www.forbes.com/sites/natanlinder/2023/11/29/open-technology-ecosystems-are-the-future-of-manufacturing/).

 An open architecture is needed for ZTNA to achieve its potential.